triton-inference-server/model_navigator/docs/quick_start.md

 The [PyTriton](https://github.com/triton-inference-server/pytriton) can be used to serve inference of any optimized format.
-Model Navigator provide a dedicated `PyTritonAdapter` to retrieve the `runner` and other information required to bind model for serving inference.
+Model Navigator provide a dedicated `PyTritonAdapter` to retrieve the `runner` and other information required to bind a model for serving inference.
 The `runner` is an abstraction that connects the model checkpoint with its runtime, making the inference process more accessible and straightforward.

 Following that, you can initialize the PyTriton server using the adapter information: